SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Exercise

-Try pressing more than one key pressed in the same frame.
-Can you think how this functionality could help you enhance the control of your application?
-Also, check out GLFW's documentation, and augment `UProcessInput` to handle different keys -- or combinations of keys.
-For example, print a message to the screen if `Shift` and `A` are pressed at the same time.
+Check out ([GLFW's documentation] (https://www.glfw.org/docs/latest/group__keys.html)) and augment `UProcessInput` to handle multiple keys at the same time.
+For example, print a message to the screen if `Shift` and `A` are pressed simultaneously.

 # Section 4-2: Handling Mouse Input